-The atmosphere in the room was filled with curious anticipation, the process where the participants of the summer school had co-designed their own collaboratory would soon come to an end.
-It was only this last sequence of alignment for finishing of the final details to be done.
-The assignment groups presented their timeline in a chronological order, starting with opening/closing followed by fishbowl/dialogue, visioning, prototyping/open space and observation.
+The atmosphere in the room was filled with curious anticipation, the process where the participants of the summer school had co-designed their own Collaboratory would soon come to an end.
+There was only this last sequence of alignment for finishing the final details to be done.
+The assignment groups presented their timeline in a chronological order, starting with opening/closening followed by fishbowl/dialogue, visioning, prototyping/open space and observation.

 This day took approximately one hour more than anticipated (including individual tasks as shopping for materials/printing documents/making slides for presentations and so forth).
-At the end, after observing a variety of emotional and functional states these last two days, all of the participants seemed calm and satisfied, excited for the days to come.
+At the end, after observing a variety of emotional and functional states over these last two days, all of the participants seemed calm and satisfied, excited for the days to come.
 It was clear to see that they were eager to get on with the task of co-facilitating the Collaboratory starting tomorrow.

-A capture of the space outside the main venue, here during a break on the first day.
+A capture of the space outside the main venue, here during a break on the second day.

-Day 3: Co-facilitating - Two days of application in real life setting, conducting a public Collaboratory

-With the stage set, it was now time to start the event ("going down the U").
-The course participants showed up early to prepare the venue in a detailed manner.
-One could almost touch the sense of excitement in the air before the first attendees showed up.
+Day 3: Co-facilitating - Two days of application in real life setting, conducting a public Collaboratory could almost touch the sense of excitement in the air before the first attendees showed up.
 To get things going in establishing contact with the arriving stakeholders, the summer school participants had planned out and given each other roles to make people feel welcomed and appreciated.